The Core Leadership Circle is lead by two Co‑Chairs who are selected by the Core Leaders by consensus.

 The Core Leadership Circle attempts to reflect the diversity of Indigenous midwives in its composition, including student representation in order to support mentorship.

-A decision is made at the October Core Leadership meeting, with the term starting at the NACM Gathering.
+A decision is made at the October Core Leadership meeting, with the term starting at the NCIM Gathering.

 consults with the General Membership